nus-cs2103-AY1617S2/addressbook-level4/docs/UseCases.md

 > 1c1.
 Opus shows an error message<br>
 > 1c2.
 Use case ends

-#### Use case: Mark task as complete
+#### Use case: Mark a task as complete

 **MSS**

-1. User requests to mark a specific task in the list as complete
+1. User requests to mark task as complete
-2. Opus marks the task as complete
+2. Opus displays request to mark task as complete

 Use case ends